Whole Child International

 Sustainable Change

-Systems change is a fundamental concept in the development and implementation of Whole Child's programs.
-This means we implement childcare best practices across the country's entire system of care — working not just with caregivers but also with policy-makers, practitioners, parents, partner organizations, educators, social workers, and researchers.
+Systems change is a cornerstone of Whole Child’s program development and implementation.
+This approach involves embedding best practices across the entire national care system—not only working directly with caregivers, but also collaborating with policymakers, practitioners, parents, partner organizations, educators, social workers, and researchers.

-Whole Child achieves sustained behavior change by improving skills and knowledge for people working in the child protection system.
-Whole Child accomplishes this through a unique university course that it has created for policy-makers and technical staff, accompanied by 1-2 years of individual mentoring.
-While Whole Child recognizes that participating in a training is important, it is the consistent follow up, support, and mentoring that institutionalizes and internalizes the lasting change.
+Whole Child drives lasting behavior change by enhancing the skills and knowledge of those working within the child protection system.
+We achieve this through a distinctive university course designed specifically for policymakers and technical staff, complemented by 1 to 2 years of personalized mentoring.
+While training is a critical starting point, we recognize that the true impact comes from consistent follow-up, ongoing support, and mentoring, which help institutionalize and internalize lasting change.

-In addition to the university course, Whole Child has developed and implemented caregiver training since 2006.
-The caregiver training has its own materials written for multiple levels of literacy and professional experience.
-The caregiver training was developed to ensure that caregivers can provide high quality care consistently and independently.
+In addition to the university course, Whole Child has been delivering caregiver training since 2006.
+This training includes tailored materials designed for varying levels of literacy and professional experience.
+It is crafted to ensure that caregivers are equipped to provide high-quality care consistently and independently, fostering long-term, positive outcomes for children.

 wci dalai-lama 1 1002 645.jpg